 HIV prevention programmes in the UK

-CHAPS has been England's main HIV prevention programme working to prevent the sexual transmission of HIV among MSM.
+CHAPS has been England's main HIV prevention programme working to prevent the sexual transmission of HIV among men who have sex with men.
 Funded by the Department of Health and led by the Terrence Higgins Trust, CHAPS produces various research-informed campaigns through interventions in the media.

 It works on the principle that people are influenced more by their peers than government and health agencies.
-For example, one campaign, ‘Clever Dick/Smart Arse’ aimed to increase condom use among MSM by:
+For example, one campaign, ‘Clever Dick/Smart Arse’ aimed to increase condom use among men who have sex with men by:

-- getting the peers of MSM to endorse condom use
+- getting their peers to endorse condom use

 - distributing free condoms in gay venues and encouraging people to buy discounted condoms online